mchen6/countinghouse/README.md

 ##### Errors
 For now the above framework API interface would uniformly return 500 internal error if any error occurs.
 The error information is contained in response body with below JSON format:
-{"topic": error class, "message": error message}
+{"topic": error class, "message": error message, "fault": faultObject}

+The optional fault object in the error information is set by device driver code to carry back detail information about the error itself.

 Examples
 --------